-A longstanding interest in integrating environmental values and perspectives into social and political theory has been manifest in a number of projects over the years: from my first ever article on Ecosocialism, through the books Ecological Thought, Political Theory and Ecological Values and the project on Constitutional Environmental Rights, to, most recently, a project (nearing completion) on Global Justice: An Ecological Perspective.
-Currently I am also revisiting the environmental rights theme as I prepare a four volume collection on Human Rights and the Environment for Routledge.
+Integrating environmental values and perspectives into social and political theory has been a longstanding interest: from my first ever article on Ecosocialism, through the books Ecological Thought, Political Theory and Ecological Values and the project on Constitutional Environmental Rights, to, most recently, a project (in progress) on Global Justice: An Ecological Perspective.
+Recently revisiting the environmental rights theme I edited a four volume collection on Human Rights and the Environment for Routledge.
 Some of my work could be considered as belonging to environmental ethics (see, for instance, the review essay in the journal Nature: Climate Change on ‘Climate Change and Ethics’).